 Global Social Compliance

-Supporting Human Rights in our Supply Chain through Global Social Compliance
+Supporting Human Rights in Our Supply Chain through Global Social Compliance

 Vendor Code of Conduct

-Our Vendor Code of Conduct serves as the foundation for our Global Social Compliance Program and includes our expectations on child and forced labor, ethical business standards, wages and benefits, environmental expectations, and more.
+Our Vendor Code of Conduct serves as the foundation for our Global Social Compliance Program and reinforces our expectations on child and forced labor, ethical business standards, wages and benefits, environmental expectations, and more.
 Our purchase order terms and conditions include a requirement for merchandise vendors to comply with our Vendor Code of Conduct, including any factories or subcontractors they use.

 Factory Auditing